People are looking for Solutions to end emotional eating.

 It might feel challenging to do make your self-car list.
 To give you some ideas here are some of my self-care go-to’s.

-- I like to journal.
-I would love to journal more often.
+- Journaling and I would love to journal more often.

-- I love to meditate.
-And it makes me feel good.
+- Meditation because it makes me feel good.

-- I like to be creative.
+- Be creative.
 I like to make things.

-- I like to go to the gym, and I’m at a gym that really fits for me.
+- Go to the gym, and I’m at a gym that really fits for me.

 Having my list of self-care is part of my overall wellness plan for myself.
 If you do not have a list, just start with one idea, because that will bring on other ideas.
 Write them down.

 My other suggestion is to listen to what others do for fun and self-care.
 If you feel jealous about what they are doing, it probably means it needs to go on your list.

 In conclusion, ending emotional eating has very little to do with food.
 We have become disconnected to our inner knowing about what we need.
 The inner knowing is how we start connecting to food as nourishment, our emotions, our thoughts and all the other components that make us ultimately experience overall wellness.

 Kim McLaughlin, MA is a Psychotherapist, Speaker, Author, and Coach who specializes in working with people who suffer from binge eating and emotional eating.
 She is a Certified Intuitive Eating Counselor.
 She is the author of the best-selling book Feed Your Soul Nourish Your Life!
 A Six Step System to Peace with Food and the Amazon #1 Best Selling book Discovery Your Inspiration.